 I didn’t have any money to buy stuff, but I could focus on my mindset.
 I could focus on thinking things through, considering what could go wrong and how I’d handle that next step.

-Over the next decade as a lifeguard, a firefighter, and a paramedic, I watched and helped as one person after another got themselves into trouble because they didn’t think things through.
+Over the next decade, as a lifeguard, a firefighter, and a paramedic, I watched and helped as one person after another got themselves into trouble because they didn’t think things through.
 There was the person who dove in the deep end without thinking about whether their abilities met the challenge of what to do after they hit the water.
-The person who burned down his house because he put a gas-filled carburetor next to a water heater without considering what would happen when the fumes traveled.
+Then there was the person burned down his house because he put a gas-filled carburetor next to a water heater without considering what would happen when the fumes traveled.

 This continued when I joined the Army.
 They taught us the basics of how to use and maintain our equipment, but they didn’t teach us much about the mindset of it.
 They didn’t teach us that equipment is just a tool or that our greatest tool is our mind.